August 9th, 2018

 Since I have walked over 2000 miles on other trails, I helped myself to a coke.
 This point signifies Mile 2000 for NOBOs.
 There were a bunch taking pictures at the mark but I passed by since it had little significance to me, other than having to still walk 2000 miles…yikes!
 The heat of the day was just starting to make itself known and it was kind of depressing.

 I stopped at a lake and last water source for 15 miles.
 I tanked up and jumped in to get my clothes all wet.
-It’s a strategy I developed for hiking and dealing with the heat in FL.
+It’s a strategy I developed for hiking and dealing with the heat in Florida.
 I went a few more miles and encountered a couple, Elizabeth and Jack, doing more trail magic.
 I had an iced tea and apple.
-I also dipped some of my clothes in the cooler water to re-wet them.
+I also dipped some of my clothes in the ice-cold cooler water to re-wet them.
 What an unexpected and appreciated treat!
 I am getting spoiled by all this trail magic.

 I carried on and it got HOT.
 Probably the hottest day yet.
 I later heard that it reached 104 F in Bend.
 And here I was walking through mounds of black lava for miles in the peak heat of the day…it was crazy!
 I had fortunately been warned by a NOBO to bring lots of water for the lava and that it would be slow going.
 He was right.